sakimarquis/hdx.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student with a focus on understanding the representations used by both biological and artificial agents to perform cognitive tasks.
+I am broadly interested in understanding the representations used by both biological and artificial agents to perform cognitive tasks.
 Most of my research time, I build phenomenological models to identify the hidden variables in behaviors, and build optimization-based neural network models to find normative neural solutions for cognitive functions.

 My current research interests include: